 Reading unlocks the whole curriculum and future learning depends upon it.
 We are very passionate about childrens’ literature and creating a life-long love of reading for children.
-Children learn to read in different ways and at different ages.

 The first part of a child’s journey towards being a successful reader starts when the child is a baby and is listening to stories and rhymes.
 This encourages a love of language and stories and develops the child’s vocabulary and understanding of language as they start to become familiar with what words mean and what they look like.